Blog

 Team Notomi

 The members of Team Notomi are Chloe Bevans, Selim Darendeliler, Sas Edippily, Emily Ferguson and Jason Tam.
+They are working on upper limb assessment.

 Team Tupointo